KatherLab/LLMAIx/README.md

 - skip annotation json entry if no label is set

 - Select box in the viewer to select a specific case

+- Information Extraction: CSV with text label as input, viewer for metrics and pdfs.